mpangrazzi/spotify-status-on-slack/README.md

 - Set `LEGACY_TOKEN` var to the correct value.
 For more info, read [here](https://api.slack.com/custom-integrations/legacy-tokens)

-- Set a reasonable crontab, e.g. to your working hours
+- Set a reasonable personal crontab, e.g. to your working hours

   ```bash
   * 9-18 * * 1-5 ./main.sh >/dev/null 2>&1 # remember to set correctly the path of main.sh